cdl-geneseo/geneseo-dictionary/F/Fast-Cash.md

 # Fast Cash

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fast Cash

 Created by  Unknown User (ms61) on May 08, 2015

 Meal plan money for faculty and staff.
 Professors’ meal plan.
 Money added to professors’ ID cards when they want to eat on-campus.